ablyamitsaini/ewheelers_V9.1.1/readme.txt

 	.
 Invalid request issue on page reaload via ajax.
 	.
 Menu toggle issue on page load.
 	.
 Discount coupon in case of multiple browser.
+	.
+Resolved product count issue when use price filter and then change currency.

 Updates :
 	.
 Guest user cart functionality for app users.